aai-institute/beyond-jupyter/README.md

  1. [A Primer on Object-Oriented Programming](oop-essentials/README.md)

     This module explains the core principles of object-oriented programming (OOP), which lay the foundation for subsequent modules.
-    If your familiarity with OOP concepts and design principles is low, or if its benefits or not yet clear to you, we highly recommend starting with this module.
+    If your familiarity with OOP concepts and design principles is low, or if its benefits are not yet clear to you, we highly recommend starting with this module.

     At a structural level, OOP adds complexity, yet this complexity can be mitigated by using advanced development tools.